 \section{Summary and discussion}

-The theoretical and empirical results show that the learned-context neural network is a favorable architecture for MTL problems with similar tasks, and where tasks may have few data points.
-Its ability to learn a small and well-behaved task parameter spaces can be particularly advantageous for such problems.
+The theoretical and empirical results show that the learned-context neural network is a favorable architecture for multi-task problems with similar tasks, and where tasks may have few data points.
+Its ability to learn low-dimensional and well-behaved task parameter spaces can be particularly advantageous for such problems.

 Theoretically, scalar task parameters were shown to be sufficient for a learned-context neural network to achieve universal approximation of all tasks (Section \ref{sec:universal-approximation}).
-The contextual inputs facilitates complex task adaptations even for simple constructed networks (Section \ref{sec:task-adaptation-example}).
+The contextual inputs facilitate interesting task adaptations even for small constructed networks (\ref{app:task-adaptation-example}).
 The ability to adapt to different tasks naturally increases with the size of the neural network.
-A potential downside to this flexibility is the possibility of over fitting to the individual tasks, which counters the desirable properties of multi-task learning.
+A potential downside to this flexibility is the possibility of overfitting to individual tasks, which counters the desirable properties of multi-task learning.
 This puts emphasis on careful hyperparameter selection.

 Experimentally it is seen that the ideal number of task parameters varies between problems, but the architecture can generally achieve a large degree of task adaptation with only a few task parameters (Section \ref{sec:results-dim-beta}).
 Increasing the task parameter dimension is observed to have a beneficial effect in cases where all tasks are trained simultaneously (Section \ref{sec:results-hold-out-task}).
 However, if the shared network model is to be used for new tasks, then a smaller parameter space may be preferable.
 The ideal task parameter dimension will likely have to be set by the practitioner in light of domain knowledge and the desired application of the model.
-The architecture facilitates task parameters that capture latent properties of the tasks (Section \ref{sec:results-hold-out-task} and Appendix \ref{app:qualitative-study-task-parameters}), which can enable convenient workflows for updating and maintaining such models in practice.
+The architecture facilitates task parameters that capture latent properties of the tasks (Section \ref{sec:results-hold-out-task} and \ref{app:qualitative-study-task-parameters}), which can enable convenient workflows for updating and maintaining such models in practice.